Jan McClelland AM, BA Hons, BLEGS, FAICD, FACEL, FIML - Committee Chair

 Jan holds a Bachelor of Arts (Honours) Degree and a Bachelor of Legal Studies.
 She is a Fellow of the Institute of Company Directors, a Fellow of the Australian Institute of Leaders and Managers and a Fellow of the Australian Council of Educational Leaders.

-Jan was awarded a Member (AM) in the General Division of the Order of Australia in the Australian Day 2015 honours list, for significant service to a range of education, business, social welfare and community organisations and to public administration.
+Jan was awarded a Member of the Order of Australia (AM) in 2015 for significant service to a range of education, business, social welfare and community organisations and to public administration.

-Ms Alexandra Kelly, LLM, BPSYCH - Consumer Representative
+Ms Alexandra Kelly, LLM, BPsych, GAICD - Consumer Representative

-Alexandra is the Director of Casework of the Financial Rights Legal Centre, which operates the National Debt Helpline in NSW, the Mob Strong Debt Help line, a dedicated national service for Aboriginal and Torres Strait Islanders , and the National Insurance Law Service.
+Alexandra is the Director of casework at the Financial Rights Legal Centre, which operates a legal advice line for credit and debt, part of the National Debt Helpline in NSW, the Mob Strong Debt Help line a dedicated national service for Aboriginal and Torres Strait Islanders, and the National Insurance Law Service.

-As a solicitor at Financial Rights Legal Centre for the last 10 years she has had the privilege of speaking to consumers about their lived experiences of financial services products, including life insurance; advocating on individual and systematic issues; and lobbying and advocating from an evidence-based position.
+As a solicitor at Financial Rights Legal Centre for the last 15 years she has had the privilege of speaking to consumers about their lived experiences of financial services products, including life insurance; advocating on individual and systemic issues; and lobbying and advocating from an evidence-based position.

 Alexandra is a non-executive director of CHOICE and a member of the Australian Consumer Law Subcommittee of the Law Council.
 She is committed to social justice, consumer advocacy and consumer education as to their financial rights.

-Alexandra has a Bachelor of Laws (Hons) and Bachelor of Psychology from Australian National University and Master of Laws from Sydney University.
+Alexandra has a Bachelor of Laws (Hons) and Bachelor of Psychology from Australian National University and Master of Laws from Sydney University and a graduate member of the Australian Institute of Company Directors.

 Philippa Heir, BA LLB - Alternate Consumer Representative